-Recent research in Jordà, Schularick, and Taylor (2015a, b) provides an ingenious way to identify monetary policy actions that are arguably exogenous to domestic economic conditions.
+Recent research provides an ingenious way to identify monetary policy actions that are arguably exogenous to domestic economic conditions.
 It examines the effects of changes in interest rates in countries that have given up their ability to freely adjust interest rates on their own because they fixed their exchange rate to a foreign currency.
 In such circumstances, changes in domestic interest rates are tied to developments in a foreign country, such as the United States, and not to domestic conditions.
 Thus, one can simply look at the responses of domestic economic variables to changes in interest rates to trace out the effects of monetary policy.